nodejs/node/doc/api/esm.md

 ### Mandatory file extensions

-You must provide a file extension when using the `import` keyword.
+File extension must be provided when using the `import` keyword.

 ### No importing directories